albentrang/cypress-portfolio/test_plans/deck_of_cards_api_plan.md

 - [x] Check each card is in order for an unshuffled deck
 - [x] Check each card is in order for an unshuffled deck with jokers
-- [x] Draw 1 card at a time from a shuffled deck until 10 cards are drawn
+- [x] Draw 1 card at a time from a shuffled deck 10 times
-- [x] Draw 1 card at a time from a shuffled deck with jokers until 10 cards are drawn
+- [x] Draw 1 card at a time from a shuffled deck with jokers 20 times
-- [x] Draw 2 card at a time from two shuffled decks until 20 cards are drawn
+- [x] Draw 2 card at a time from two shuffled decks 10 times
-- [x] Draw 2 card at a time from two shuffled decks with jokers until 20 cards are drawn
+- [x] Draw 2 card at a time from two shuffled decks with jokers 20 times
 - [x] Draw all the cards at once from a shuffled deck
 - [x] Draw all the cards at once from a shuffled deck with jokers
 - [x] Draw all the cards at once from two shuffled decks